amanrk2801/simple_carpool/README.md

 ## License

-This project is created for educational and interview purposes.
+This project is created for CDAC batch Feb-2025.
+All rights reserved